AnjaliKrv/Twitter_Sentiment_Analysis/README.md

 Project Outcomes:
 The Project helps companies Visualize and Understand:

-Customer satisfaction
+Customer satisfaction,
-Product feedback
+Product feedback,
-Brand perception
+Brand perception,
-Competitive Intelligence
+Competitive Intelligence,
-Market Trend Analysis
+Market Trend Analysis,
 This information helps the Companies to improve their products and services by observing the performance of Competitor's products among the Public.
 Thus, improving the Brand’s perception among the Public leads to Profit and Growth of the Company.

 Key Features: